yaspiras/stock-analysis/README.md

 ## **Results**

 Unfortunately, the refactoring project did not come to fruition as there were a lot of bugs on the refactored macro.
 The refactoring is incomplete.
 The macro if attempted to run actually freezes up the Excel file.
+To view the attempted refactoring, open the VBA_Challenge.xlsm file.
+The refactoring is inside Module 4.

 ## **Summary**

 ###Advantages of Refactoring a Code:
-####- if successful, increases efficiency of macro
+- if successful, increases efficiency of macro

 ###Disdvantages of Refactoring a Code:
-####- successful outcome solely depends on the level of understanding, resourcefulness and experience of the macro writer
+- successful outcome solely depends on the level of understanding, resourcefulness and experience of the macro writer